katshaze/playways/readme.md

 ## Acknowledgements
 A big thanks to Joel Turnbull, John Coote and James Theo at GA.
 And to Daisy Smith for the help and inspiration.

+Also the p5 docs, and these demos: https://therewasaguy.github.io/p5-music-viz/

 ## License
 Licensed under MIT.